find-arka/gloo-mesh-notes/custom-setup-service-mesh/zero-trust-setup/README.md

   deploy/netshoot-client-app-namespace
 ```

-Output should only show these-
+Output should only show these:

 ```bash
 ENDPOINT                                                STATUS      OUTLIER CHECK     CLUSTER